How To Be More Creative

 Being creative is a very personal and subjective experience that is unique to each person, so there is no ‘one size fits all’ or magic bullet to make you more creative.
 But don’t despair!
+There are actions that you can take to bring out more creativity in your life.
 In fact, you are probably already more creative than you know.

 In this two part series, I’m going to give you some steps you can follow to open yourself up to creativity.